Coveros-Archive/PiKubeCluster/README.md

 ### Timing
 Takes another minute thirty.

-### Disable Swap
-##### This is not necessary on Raspberry Pi Ubuntu Server.
-It's already off It is necessary for raspbian Buster
-    sudo dphys-swapfile swapoff && \
-    sudo dphys-swapfile uninstall && \
-    sudo update-rc.d dphys-swapfile remove

 ##  Allow the updates to sort themselves out and ip forwarding to do its thing
 We'll reboot now and also test that the ssh keys were transfered properly.